r-Techsupport/rTS_Wiki/docs/factoids/bsod.md

 4. The file will not upload to Discord.

 If your file is stuck on `Processing...` when uploading it to Discord, you are attemping to upload a dump file directly from the Minidump folder.
 Depending on your account's permissions, Windows prevents this but does not provide any sort of notification.
-Please follow the steps above to copy the entire Minidump folder and upload the folder rather than the individual dump files.
+Please follow the steps above to copy and upload the entire Minidump folder rather than the individual dump files.

 If you're curious, we use [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) to analyze the dump.